kaz0505/mrubyc_ide_document/README.md

 The first mruby/c program is blinking one LED.
 Through coding and executing this simple application, we can learn about programming way of mruby/c.

 Write the following program into IDE editor.
+About mruby/c methods such as "led" and "sleep_ms", refer to [Reference Manual](reference.md).

 ```ruby
 while true